deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] The import drawer starts to machine-gun `batchGetMediaItems` as soon as you open a month folder
 - [x] Landing page
 - [x] Debug file-level progress that's not being displayed correctly on the front end
 - [x] Send a final progress event when the image is complete.
 Don't rely on axios's progress callback